The-Game-Breaker/D1mini_lightcontrol_weaterstation/README.md

 D1 light controller and weather station.
 Design Nathan Laureyn

-For a guide please look at wiki
+For a guide please look at guide.pdf